If I asked you these questions right now, would you be able to answer them?

 Here is a simple hierarchy:

-- Universal value proposition should appeal to the broadest possible customer base.
+- The universal value proposition should appeal to the broadest possible customer base.
 This version should be used in marketing and sales channels that don’t allow customization.

 - Custom value propositions should address needs of specific audiences and customer segments.
 For example, they might highlight benefits relevant to specific roles within the company, relevant to specific verticals or specific company sizes.